 PPF For NRI

 PPF or Public Provident Fund is a retirement saving scheme.
 The government of India runs this scheme and your investment goes into the government account.
 The government has linked the interest of this scheme from the Government bond yield.
 However, often it gives better interest rate than bond yield and bank fixed deposit.
-The current rate of 7.8% is far better than FD rates of below 7%.
+The latest rate of 7.6% is far better than FD rates of below 7%.
 Further, The PPF account gives you tax benefit.
 The maturity amount is also tax-free.

 For you, an NRI, the PPF account would be very lucrative for banks in USA and Europe give a lesser interest rate.
 But I would tell you upfront that PPF account is only for Indian Resident citizens.
 An NRI can’t open a PPF account.